kevin1158/Crime_Analytics_MachineLearning/README.md

  3) Saurabh Shete

- Problem Statement : Predicting whether an area in Los Angeles will experience high or low crime in a given month based on historical data
+ Problem Statement : Predicting whether an area in Los Angeles will experience high or low crime in a given month based on historical data.

  Introduction to the Dataset
  Dataset dimension: 974,477 rows × 28 columns.

-🔍 Key Highlights:
+Summary

 1. Data Cleaning and Preprocessing:
  - Handling Missing Values